meticalabs/metica-unity-sdk/README.md

 ### Custom Payloads

-All events support a custom payload that can include any information.
+All events, except `fullStateUpdate`, `partialStateUpdate` and `CustomEvent`, support a custom payload that can include any information.
 It's passed as a `Dictionary<string, object>` to the logging methods.
 To avoid confusion with other fields, it is recommended to pass the parameter by name, i.g. `LogInstall(customPayload: playerExtraParams)` rather than just `LogInstall(playerExtraParams)`.

 **Example**